metatensor/Workshop-spring-2025/training-custom-models/part-1-gap/README.md

 ### Analysis

 Further analysis can be performed now that the model is trained.
-We provide a simple Python script that can be used to generate a parity plot of the target vs predicted energies, but otherwise leave this open-ended.
+We provide a Python script that can be used to generate a parity plot of the target vs predicted energies, but otherwise leave this open-ended.

 To run the script, download it from the repository, modify the paths as necessary (indicated with a `#TODO`), and run.
 This will generate a plot saved at `parity_plot.png`.